Francis Marmande

-Francis Marmande (born 1945) is a French author, musician and journalist for the French newspaper Le Monde since 1977.
-Marmande currently serves as the director of a modern literature laboratory (Littérature au présent) at University of Paris VII: Denis Diderot.
+Francis Marmande (10 January 1945 – 25 December 2025) was a French author, musician and journalist for the French newspaper Le Monde from 1977.
+Marmande also served as the director of a modern literature laboratory (Littérature au présent) at Paris Diderot University.

+Life and career

-Marmande graduated in 1966 from the École Normale Supérieure in Saint-Cloud.
-A jazz critic, Marmande also plays double bass and has recorded with the Jac Berrocal Group.
+Marmande was born on 10 January 1945.
+He graduated in 1966 from the École Normale Supérieure in Saint-Cloud.
+A jazz critic, Marmande also played double bass and recorded with the Jac Berrocal Group.
 He was a contributor to Jazz Magazine from 1971 to 2000, which he also helped illustrate from 1976 to 1994.

-Since 2006, he has had a regular column in Le Monde, writing on topics such as jazz, bullfighting, and literature.
+From 2006, he had a regular column in Le Monde, writing on topics such as jazz, bullfighting, and literature.

+Marmande died from cancer in Paris on 25 December 2025, at the age of 80.